rankjie/node-spdxy/README.md

 ###Command Line Usage

-`node server.js [hostname]` will run the server tith the hostname specified in the commandline.
+`node server.js [hostname]` will run the server with the hostname specified in the commandline.

+`node local.js [hostname]` will run the local-listener connect to the hostname specified in the commandline.

 ###Configurations